 About the Veteran's Quilt Program

 “I thought it was a great idea and I was on board 100%.
-I feel it’s a great way to give back and it a wonderful example of this community and the way in which folks are willing to help each other out.” commented Rappe.
+I feel it’s a great way to give back and it is a wonderful example of this community and the way in which folks are willing to help each other out” commented Rappe.

 Then TEDD Executive Director Jeff Koffel felt that it was great to see local individuals wanting to give back to our veteran population and was proud to have TEDD involved.